danmayer/danmayer.github.com/_posts/2013-12-01-configuring-osx-mavericks-dev-machine.md

 layout: post
 title: "Configuring a new OS X Mavericks development machine"
 category: Programming
-tags: [Programming, Development, OSX, Devops]
+tags: [Programming, Development, OSX, DevOps]
 ---
 {% include JB/setup %}

 These are the steps I took to setup a new OS X 10.9 (Mavericks) machine for development.
 I have heard on twitter that each time you setup a new machine you get 1% better and at this rate you can become good at it in a few hundred years!
 Ha while that seems to be true I am getting happier with the process and I am now at least trying to document it.
 This post won't serve as a rich tutorial on the configuration process, but should give some ideas on good ways to setup your own machine or ideas on how to fix some common gotchas I ran into with my setup.

-I know this is a very opinionated approach without much explination, so if you are new to development I recommend finding richer tutorial as a this is largely intended for my own documentation.
+I know this is a very opinionated approach without much explanation, so if you are new to development I recommend finding richer tutorial as a this is largely intended for my own documentation.

 # Initial setup steps